choreology-lab/Choreology/README.md

-I you are a dance, then you'll know.
+If you are a dance, then you'll know.